fcatools/contexts/README.md

     Begriffssysteme.
 Studien zur Klassifikation.
 Indeks Verlag.
   - size: 8 objects, 6 attributes
   - language: German
-  - description bodies of water and their properties
+  - description: bodies of water and their properties

 Further ideas for contexts:
 - More contexts can be found in the [ConExp-CLJ